scylaac/la-abi-specs/README.md

 be assigned to every new release of this collection.

-This global version number will continue to follow the legacy versioning scheme, where a change of the major version (currently 1 and 2) could potentially harm binary compatibility between objects conforming to these specifications, while a change to the two-digit minor version signifies other bugfixes and improvements.
+This global version number will continue to follow the legacy versioning scheme, where a change of the major version (currently 1 and 2) could potentially degrade binary compatibility between objects conforming to these specifications, while a change to the two-digit minor version signifies other bugfixes and improvements.

+Please note that we do not expect the major version to change at any time in the forseeable future, and the minor version may increase by more than 1 in a new public release for project management purposes.

 - **v1.00**